P1AC: Revisiting Absolute Pose From a Single Affine Correspondence: Minimal solvers

-After plugging this formulation of $\Matrix{R}$ into the the six equations \ref{eq:1}--\ref{eq:6}, we multiply all equations by $s$ to cancel out the denominator in $\Matrix{R}$.
+where $s=1+x^2+y^2+z^2$.
+Note that we cannot represent $180^\circ$ rotations with this parameterization; however, this degenerate configuration is not a problem in practice since it would mean that the reference and the query camera have no visual overlap.
+After plugging this parameterization of $\Matrix{R}$ into equations \ref{eq:1}--\ref{eq:6}, we multiply all equations by $s$ to cancel out the denominator in $\Matrix{R}$.

-Let $\Vector{P}=[st_1, st_2, st_3, x^2, xy, xz, y^2, yz, z^2, x, y, z, 1]^T$.
-Writing the equations as a matrix-vector multiply $\Matrix{M}\Vector{p}=0$, we first eliminate $s\Vector{t}$ using Gauss-Jordan elimination.
+Let $\Vector{c}=[st_1, st_2, st_3, x^2, xy, xz, y^2, yz, z^2, x, y, z, 1]^\text{T}$.
+Writing the equations \ref{eq:1}-\ref{eq:6} as a matrix-vector multiplication $\Matrix{M}\Vector{c}=0$, we first eliminate $s\Vector{t}$ using Gauss-Jordan elimination.
 This leaves three quadratic equations in ten monomials on $x,y,z$ -- a 3Q3 problem.
 Kukelova et al.~\cite{kukelova2016efficient} introduced a fast solver for the 3Q3 problem which produces up to eight solutions for $x,y,z$.
-We used the implementation by Larsson\footnote{\url{https://github.com/vlarsson/re3q3}} which uses several techniques to improve the stability of the original solver \cite{zhou2018stable}.
-One we have obtained solutions for $x,y,z$, we solve for $\Vector{t}$ by backsubstitution into the original equations.
+Once we obtain solutions for $x,y,z$, we solve for $\Vector{t}$ by backsubstitution into equations \ref{eq:1}-\ref{eq:6}.